 There is no doubt that police technology has revolutionized the face of law enforcement.
 It gives police officers the ability to concentrate on controlling crime.
 This is made possible by the use of video technology, automated license plate readers, facial recognition software, and speech recognition software.

 The Need For Technology

+Most people think of law enforcement as an extremely glamorous occupation, with cops engaging in thrilling car chases with flashing lights and sirens.
 However, the actual reality of police work is somewhat less glamorous.
 It is concerned with hours of tedious paperwork.
 Ultimately, peace officers cannot arrest people and deprive them of their liberty without any just reason.
 This is why they have to justify every aspect of their work so that they will be able to prove that the arrest was truly legitimate.
-This means that they end up spending a lot of their time in the office instead of being where they belong, on the streets, so that ordinary people will not need to fear criminals and other lawbreakers.
+This means that they end up spending a lot of their time in the office.
+Instead of being where they belong, on the streets, so that ordinary people will not need to fear criminals and other lawbreakers.

-The state-of-the-art voice recognition(VR) technology allows officers who are present on the crime scene to record their reports on a voice recognition device that seamlessly transcribes their words into written speech.
+The state-of-the-art speech recognition technology today such as Philips SpeechLive allows officers to record their reports using a compatible device that seamlessly transcribes their words into written speech.
 The police officer then goes through the dictated report, rectifies the mistakes (if any) and submits it to the relevant authorities.
-Since he does not have to return to his office and make a meticulous report to recall each and every action from memory, his testimony is more reliable in the court.
+Since he does not have to return to his office and make a meticulous report to recall each and every action from memory.
+Therefore, the testimony is more reliable in the court.